-Many people love to drink a well made traditional Thai Iced Coffee and would like to learn how to make one at home.
+Now, people from all over the world love to drink a traditional Thai Iced Coffee and are looking to learn how to make one at home so they can have one day or night.
 We’ll that’s were I come in, because I have a sure fire recipe that will make you the envy of your friends!

-If you want to learn how to make a great traditional Thai Iced Coffee step by step, keep on reading!
-This post is for you.
+If you want to learn how to make a great traditional Thai Iced Coffee step by step, keep on reading because this post is for you.

 - Thai oliang instant coffee such as Pantainorasigh brand for the authentic Thai taste.